oac-tree/sup-dto/doc/serialization.rst

    Parse ``AnyValue`` content from an array of bytes in host byte order.

+.. function:: void FromNetworkOrderBytes(AnyValue& anyvalue, const uint8* bytes, std::size_t total_size)

+   :param anyvalue: ``AnyValue`` object to assign to.
+   :param bytes: Array of bytes.
+   :param total_size: Size of the array of bytes.
+   :throws ParseException: When the byte array cannot be correctly parsed (e.g. sizes don't
+      match, absence of null terminator in C-style string or unknown scalar type).

+   Parse ``AnyValue`` content from an array of bytes in network byte order.

 .. function:: template <typename T> T AnyValue::ToCType() const

    :return: This value as a ``T`` value when successful.